eliztan/tp/docs/DeveloperGuide.md

 * BookMarked application makes use of the UI component to print out messages to the user.
-* Messages include introduction messages when the user first loads the application, exit messages when the user exits the programme as well as minor messages such as lines (-------) to make the output neater
+* Messages include introduction messages when the user first loads the application, exit messages when the user exits the programme as well as minor messages such as lines (-------) to make the output neater.

 ##### Implementation details
-When UI is called, it finds the desired function and runs it, printing out the wanted message
+When UI is called, it finds the desired function and runs it, printing out the wanted message.

 ![UiComponentClassDiagram.png](images%2FUiComponentClassDiagram.png)